-Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines ✓ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not yet been fully implemented, please provide reasons for - Payments Framework: MAS is reviewing the current regulations for payments and is proposing to implement an activity-based framework to provide for the delayed implementation licensing, regulation and supervision of all payments services, including stored value facility holders, remittance companies, and virtual currency intermediaries. - Regulatory Sandbox Guidelines: The Regulatory Sandbox was established to encourage and enable experimentation of solutions that utilise technology innovatively to deliver financial products or services. - Technology Risk Management Guidelines: MAS is reviewing the current guidelines and plans to expand the guidance on cyber resilience, as well as current and emerging technology risks that confront FIs Technology Risk Management Notices: MAS' Technology Risk Management Notices define a set of legal requirements relating to technology risk management for FIs.
-These include requirements for a high level of reliability, availability and recoverability of critical IT systems and for FIs to implement IT controls to protect customer information from unauthorised access or disclosure. - Notice on Cyber Hygiene: MAS is planning to issue a new Notice to require FIs to implement a set of essential cyber security measures to enhance their resilience against cyber security threats. - Outsourcing Guidelines (section on cloud technology) The Outsourcing Guidelines provide expanded guidance to the industry on prudent risk management practices for outsourcing, including cloud services, which have been adopted by a growing number of FIs Other actions: To note that Draft of Payments Framework is in preparation.
+Other actions (such as supervisory actions)

+Short description of the content of the legislation/regulation/guideline/other actions

+- Payments Framework: MAS is reviewing the current regulations for payments and is proposing to implement an activity-based framework to provide for the licensing, regulation and supervision of all payments services, including stored value facility holders, remittance companies, and virtual currency intermediaries. - Regulatory Sandbox Guidelines: The Regulatory Sandbox was established to encourage and enable experimentation of solutions that utilise technology innovatively to deliver financial products or services. - Technology Risk Management Guidelines: MAS is expanding the current guidelines to include effective cyber surveillance, secure software development, adversarial attack simulation, and management of cyber risks posed by the Internet of Things.
+MAS' Technology Risk Management Notices define a set of legal requirements relating to technology risk management for FIs.
+These include requirements for a high level of reliability, availability and recoverability of critical IT systems and for FIs to implement IT controls to protect customer information from unauthorised access or disclosure. - Notice on Cyber Hygiene: MAS will be issuing a new Notice to require FIs to implement a set of essential cyber security measures to enhance their resilience against cyber security threats. - Outsourcing Guidelines (section on cloud technology) The Outsourcing Guidelines provide expanded guidance to the industry on prudent risk management practices for outsourcing, including cloud services, which have been adopted by a growing number of FIs Other actions: To note that Draft of Payments Framework is in preparation.

 [Recommendation 1- Supervisory strategy] MAS' Monograph on "Objectives and Principles of Financial Supervision" articulates the supervisory aspects of MAS' mandate, MAS' objectives or desired outcomes of supervision, and the principles that guide our supervisory approach.

 [Recommendation 2 - Engagement with Banks] It has always been MAS' practice to have close engagement with the board and/or senior management of banks.
 Supervisors of DSIBs have regular meetings with various levels of management within the SIBs including the Heads of businesses and risk management functions, key appointment holders such as the Chief Risk Officer, Chief Financial Officer, Heads of Internal Auditor and Compliance, as well as the CEO.
 They also engage the board and/or senior management annually to convey our risk assessment and supervisory concerns.
 MAS has also instituted a formalised framework to guide supervisors' engagement with the board members and senior management.

 [Recommendation 3 - Improvement to banks' IT and MIS] MAS has been engaging banks on the accuracy, adequacy and timeliness of data and information as part of our supervisory process.
 As part of the DSIB framework which was implemented in 2015, the DSIBs are expected to work towards complying with the Principles for Effective Risk Data Aggregation and Risk Reporting published by the Basel Committee on Banking Supervision (BCBS) in January 2013, by 1 January 2019.
-MAS will continue to monitor and review the D-SIBs' progress in enhancing their management information systems and data aggregation
+MAS will continue to monitor and review the D-SIBs' progress in enhancing their management information systems and data aggregation capabilities to comply with BCBS' Principles for Effective Risk Data Aggregation and Risk Reporting. +